ansys/pymodelcenter/doc/source/getting_started/index.rst

    pip install ansys-modelcenter-workflow

-Alternatively, to install the latest version from the Ansys ModelCenter Workflow `GitHub repository <https://github.com/ansys/pymodelcenter>`_, run this command:
+Alternatively, to install the latest version from this library's `GitHub repository <https://github.com/ansys/pymodelcenter>`_, run this command:

 .. code::